Dirty Rice or Rice Dressing?

 This is an easy way to customize the Cajun Dirty Rice Mix with just a few simple additions.
 Not only is it delicious dressing for your Thanksgiving turkey, the fact that it only takes 25 minutes means it works for busy weeknight dinners – with plenty of left-overs for the rest of the week!

-1 package Camellia Brand Cajun Dirty Rice Mix
+1 package Camellia Brand Dirty Rice Cajun Seasoning Mix

 1 1/2 pounds ground beef